hnfong/public-crap/bookmarks/computer-related.md

 - https://dt.plumbing/ - dt: duck tape for your unix pipes
 - https://github.com/susam/fxyt - FXYT is a tiny canvas colouring language that consists of 36 simple stack-based commands
 - http://fractaljourney.blogspot.com/
+- https://ofrak.com/tetris/ - The game is like Tetris, but the blocks are ARM assembly instructions.

 ### Interesting AI Use Cases And Applications